 - Mercedes Benz Door LED Logo

 These steps show how to install welcome door lights.
-We installed a plug-n-play door welcome light using existing wiring and holes in the door panel.
+We installed a plug-and-play door welcome light using existing wiring and holes in the door panel.

 - Park your vehicle in a safe area and set the parking brakes.

 - Remove the courtesy door light using a flathead screwdriver.
 Insert the screwdriver between the light and the panel.
 Press the light, then pull it down.

 - Press on the electrical connector to release the tab, then pull the wire away.

 - Connect the wire that you just removed to the new door light.
 This only works if you ordered custom door shadow lights for your car.